+The English as a Second Language flashcard system

 Project Overview

-The English as a Second Language (ESL) flashcard system.

 Topic

 The project is to create a flashcard system for teaching basic English nouns to children whos’ primary language is not English.

-This software will teach basic English to children using a flashcard system.
+A flashcard is a combination of an image of an object with its name and a sound file demonstrating how the word is pronounced.
+The software will teach basic English nouns to children using a flashcard system.
 It will have mini-games to keep the children interested and engaged through the process.
 Users will be able to customise the app by adding their own flashcards.
 The customisation will empower the end-user to improve the app for use in ways that fit their ESL curriculum.
-We would like to enable the sharing of these customisations between users

 We intend on building a small, focused application that provides a simple tool to help with this specific part of language acquisition.
 The product will be available as a standalone website and on app stores.
 We also hope to make the software offline functional to enable use by remote communities who don’t have high-end technology or qualified teachers to teach English.